 If a senior does have a fall, even if it does not appear to have resulted in injury, contact his or her doctor for an evaluation and additional guidance to prevent a future fall.

-For a complimentary in-home assessment and to learn more about senior care in Des Moines, IA and the surrounding areas, reach out to At Home Care Company’s aging care experts any time at 515-292-2650.
+For a complimentary in-home assessment and to learn more about senior care in Waukee and the surrounding areas, reach out to At Home Care Company’s aging care experts any time at 515-292-2650.
 We are able to design a personalized plan of care to address any concerns and to make life safer and more enjoyable for seniors at home.

-Whether the need is for just a couple hours of respite care each week or 24-hour live-in care, At-Home Care Company, the experts in senior care in Des Moines, IA and the surrounding communities, is here with the solution you need.
+Whether the need is for just a couple hours of respite care each week or 24-hour live-in care, At-Home Care Company, the leaders in elderly care in Des Moines and the surrounding communities, is here with the solution you need.
 Reach out to us today!